 Below we will discuss several superfoods, plus the nutritional values attributed to these superfoods.
 You can find many of these superfoods online in our superfood category, which includes specialty drinks and supplements.
 For the entire range of superfoods, check out Superfoods nl.
 Superfoods come in many colours, shapes, and flavors.

 Avocados are known to be incredibly healthy.
 This particular fruit contains both monounsaturated and polyunsaturated fats.
 Avocados are particularly good for cholesterol levels.
 Because of the many healthy fats, this super fruit can give you a real boost in energy.

 The story of the blueberry

 All fruits have a positive effect on health.
-Blueberries are packed with fiber, folic acid and vitamin C. Blueberries also contain many flavonoids, this is a certain type of antioxidant to which healing properties are attributed.
+Blueberries are packed with fiber, folic acid and vitamin C. Blueberries also contain many flavonoids.
 However, more evidence is needed.

 Wonder vegetable broccoli

 Broccoli can rightfully be called a miracle vegetable: it is one of the healthiest vegetables you will find on the vegetable shelf.
 Broccoli is full of folic acid, vitamin C, and calcium.
 It also contains a substance called "Sulforaphane.